Sandsteinhöhlen

 Regenstein Fortress

-One of the special sights, not far from the sandstone caves, is Regenstein Fortress.
-The impressive fortress with rooms carved in stone was an important and fortified castle complex.
-The altitude was an advantage for defence.
-In the early Middle Ages, a military road led along the north.
-Presumably this is where the name of the area Heers derives from.
-The first records of the castle date from 1162.
-The castle survived for centuries.
-In 1671, the Prussians converted the castle into a fortress.
+Regenstein Castle is one of the special sights not far from the sandstone caves.
+The impressive fortress with its stone-carved rooms was an important and fortified castle complex.
+The altitude was an advantage for its defence.
+In the early Middle Ages, an army road ran along its northern edge.
+The name of the area Heers is presumably derived from this.
+The first records of the castle date back to 1162 and the castle survived for centuries.
+In 1671, the castle was turned into a fortress by the Prussians.
 In 1736, the castle was severely damaged by a lightning strike.
 It struck the powder tower.

-In between, the castle passed to the French in 1757.
-About a year later, the Prussians made the fortress, which they recaptured, unusable by blowing up the powder magazine.
-Today, only ruins of the medieval rock fortress remain.
+In between, the castle went to the French in 1757.
+Around a year later, the Prussians rendered the fortress, which they recaptured, unusable by blowing up the powder magazine.
+Today, only the ruins of the medieval rock castle remain.
 To the east, you can clearly see the white sand of the large sandstone caves between the pine trees.
-From 1671, the castle had a well which, at over 197 metres, was one of the deepest in the world.
+From 1671, the castle had a castle well which, at over 197 metres, was one of the deepest castle wells in the world.
 Unfortunately, it fell victim to demolition.
 Visitors threw stones and sand into the well.
-In 1855, the depth was only about 18 metres.
-In 1885 it was completely buried.
+In 1855, the depth was only around 18 metres.
+It was completely buried in 1885.

-Southwest of the small sandstone caves, in the Heers forest area, is the Regenstein Mill, which was operated by water power.
-It is situated on a steep rock face and was used as a grinding and oil mill.
-In 1785, on the orders of the "Old Fritz", the buildings of the mill were blown up and fell into oblivion.
+To the south-west of the small sandstone caves in the Heers forest area is the Regenstein Mill, which was powered by water.
+It is located on a steep rock face and was used as a grinding and oil mill.
+In 1785, the mill buildings were blown up by order of "Old Fritz" and fell into oblivion.
 In the late 20th century, the ruins of the mill were uncovered by researchers.
 The water wheels and the moat were restored.
-The two large, wooden waterwheels are the most prominent features of the former mill complex and were already renewed in 2013/2014.
+The two large, wooden water wheels are the most striking features of the former mill complex and were renewed in 2013/2014.
 They have a diameter of 4-5 metres.

-As you can see, a trip to the sandstone caves in the Harz Mountains is worthwhile.
-A little journey into the past and into a wonderful world of adventure.
+As you can see, a trip to the sandstone caves in the Harz Mountains is well worthwhile.
+A short journey into the past and into a wonderful world of adventure.
 In the midst of forest, beach without sea and the impressive ruins and sand caves, you can explore and marvel at a huge area in the Harz Mountains.
-When will you hike to the sandstone caves?
+When are you hiking to the sandstone caves?

 Sandsteinhöhlen